Pride (comics): The Yorkes family

 Dale and Stacey Yorkes ("the Travelers") are Gertrude Yorkes's parents.
 They are time travellers who posed as antique dealers.
 The two, using a special 4-D portal, had traveled all over time, and had commissioned a genetically engineered dinosaur, mentally linking it with their daughter.
-They had lived in the 87th century.
-When the Gibborim had called them to the first meeting, Dale and Stacey had accidentally landed in 1985, where Stacey quotes was "the worst decade of the century".
 They believed the Gibborim would make a better world, one that wasn't full of superheroes who had foiled their plans in the past (and presumably the future).
-The two have a distinct way of speech (unlike the rest of the Pride, they have older-fashioned speech), and often imply they know what will go on in the future.
+The Yorkes have a distinct way of speech (unlike the rest of the Pride, they have older-fashioned speech), and often imply they know what will go on in the future.
 They dress in pilot styles resembling that of Amelia Earhart, complete with the goggles, scarves, and gloves.
 It was later revealed their outfits were actually technical advances; their gloves cause fire and restraining shields.
-The Yorkes appear as self-righteous, obnoxious people, particularly Stacey.
-Gert had had a strong dislike of her parents because of an incident involving Gert's pet pig, which the Yorkes hated; after Gert had been playing with it, she had briefly left to answer the phone, and when she returned, she found it gone.
-She suspected her parents of the disappearance.

-When the runaways are time-displaced to 1907, it was revealed the runaways had landed in a time the Yorkes were visiting, where the Yorkes are the heads of a super powered street gang known as the Sinners.
-When Chase reveals Gert is dead to Dale, he snaps, prompting him to almost assault Chase with his fiery gloves.
-Later on, Dale reveals the Yorkes have several kingdoms through time, and plan on destroying all of 1907 New York for the sake of their daughter.
-Unable to wipe their memories as she had already used that spell, Nico stops the Yorkes with her most complex spell yet ("The show must go on"), revealing a painful secret about the Yorkes: the Yorkes will remember everything they now know about their daughter's upcoming death as well as their own, but are enchanted to be unable to act on this knowledge in any way, even to each other; they cannot change the future or say anything that would cause a temporal paradox.